9 Best Things To Do In France In The Fall

-Explore Paris Without The Huge Crowds
+Explore Paris Without Large Crowds

 Paris in the fall is perfect for exploring iconic sites like the Eiffel Tower, Louvre Museum, and Notre Dame Cathedral without the summer crowds.
 The crisp air makes it comfortable for long walks along the Seine, and the city's parks, like the Jardin des Tuileries and Luxembourg Gardens, glow with autumn colors.